contentful/boilerplate-javascript/README.md

 # boilerplate-javascript
-Boilerplate project for getting started project using javascript with Contentful
+Boilerplate project for getting started using javascript with Contentful

 ### Prerequisites